 Should Families with Children Book Group Hikes of Private Hikes?

-We recommend that families with children should book a private hike whether it's 4 days or 1 day.
-Although Peruvians are family oriented and love children, group hikes are designed for adults, who may not expect children, and may not have the patience it takes to adjust to their needs.
+We recommend that families with children book a private hike, whether it's 4 days or 1 day.
+Although Peruvians are family oriented and love children, group hikes are designed for adults, mostly foreigners, who may not expect children, and may not have the patience it takes to adjust to their needs.

 Hiking with Kids in Backpacks

 If your dream is to hike the Andes mountains with your smiling baby peeking over your shoulder from her backpack, please try it out at home first.
 Babies and toddlers can be picky about trying new things and you don't want to introduce something new like riding around in a backpack, while you're on your epic family vacation in South America.
 I don't recommend hiking with babies in backpacks on the 4-day Inca Trail.
 Here's why.

 - The altitude can affect them in ways that are unpredictable.

 - There are no medical facilities along the way.

 - Regulations require that groups have assigned camps.
 You have to begin the hike knowing you will make it to each camp.